Going ahead with Your Reinvention — Even in a Bad Economy

 Examples: money, benefits, flexible hours, title, responsibilities, creative control, proximity to home

 You may have a long list of factors or, like the balloon artist, you may have one that trumps all others.
-Find out what it really is by taking time to ask yourself these questions.
+Find out what it really is by taking the time to ask yourself these questions.
 Answer them thoughtfully and honestly, and then be vigilant about finding or creating work that fulfills your why — be it crunching numbers, writing copy, or inflating and twisting balloons on the CalTrain.

 Covey Club Member Susan Rietano Davey is cofounder/owner of Prepare to Launch, LLC, a learning company that guides women through important work-life transitions.
 Through their Prepare to Launch U-branded courses, including their signature Career Relaunch Course, Susan and her partner, Kelley Biskupiak, help women find professional success and personal fulfillment along the continuum of work and life.